-Drought conditions in South Africa, driven by climate variation is expected to have a major impact on South Africa, with resulting consequences for ecosystems^[37], people and the economy.
-Water is the primary medium through which the impact of climate change is going to be experienced [DWS, 2013, p.
-75].
-Climate change is expected to result in changing rainfall patterns; changing storm intensities and the extremes of floods and droughts; higher solar radiation intensities; higher ambient air temperatures; increasing evaporation; changes in soil moisture and runoff^[118]; higher demands for water in some areas and changes in water availability; changing water quality conditions (including the water temperature of aquatic systems); and increasing climate variability [DWS, 2015].
-Climate change is expected to amplify deteriorating trophic conditions in water resources by changing the internal and external nutrient loadings^[89], as an impact of ambient temperature rise; and changing precipitation patterns; altering solar radiation intensity; and wind speed [Nazari-Sharabian, et al., 2018].
+Drought conditions in South Africa, driven by climate variation are expected to have a major impact on South Africa, with resulting consequences for ecosystems^[46], people and the economy.
+Water is the primary medium through which the impact of climate change is going to be experienced [DWS, 2013].
+Climate change is expected to result in changing rainfall patterns; changing storm intensities and the extremes of floods and droughts; higher solar radiation intensities; higher ambient air temperatures; increasing evaporation; changes in soil moisture and runoff^[131]; higher demands for water in some areas and changes in water availability; changing water quality conditions (including the water temperature of aquatic systems); and increasing climate variability [DWS, 2015a].
+Climate change is expected to amplify deteriorating trophic conditions in water resources by changing the internal and external nutrient-loadings^[102], as an impact of ambient temperature rise; changing precipitation patterns; altered solar radiation intensity; and altered wind speeds [Nazari-Sharabian, et al., 2018].

 Warmer water temperatures, resulting from heat exchange between a warmer ambient atmosphere^[9] and the water column, influence the chemical and physical properties of water.
 For instance: pH decreases; salinity decreases; the solubility of solids increases and the solubility of gasses, such as oxygen, decreases; diffusion rates increase; and the rates of biochemical processes initially increase as water temperatures start to rise.
-When water temperature and nutrient concentrations increase, primary production is stimulated, leading to eutrophic^[50] conditions and algal blooms [Mooij, et al., 2007], especially within stratified reservoirs that act as nutrient traps [Schmutz & Sendzimir, 2018].
+When water temperature and nutrient concentrations increase, primary production is stimulated, leading to eutrophic^[57] conditions and algal blooms [Mooij, et al., 2007], especially within stratified reservoirs that act as nutrient traps [Schmutz & Sendzimir, 2018].